gibsonelvin/code_samples/README.md

 `tesla_interview` - A clairvoyant cache eviction algorithm.
 I was asked to write an algorithm in linear time to evict items from the cache, keeping the item that will be next used, discarding the other.

 `notebook_converter` - I was tasked with converting a slew of Jupyter Notebooks into actual python modules, I wrote this script to do the work for me.
 This gets the notebooks into actual python files.

-`data-request` - I wrote code in React and NodeJS to implement a Data request feature as part of a larger web application.
-The code covered 4 repositories represented here as folders:

-	api - Routed end points responsible for sending and receiving data as well as some data grooming. fetch-api - Request framework used to facilitate requests to the API, with all api routes defined as reusable objects. db - DB Models and migrations.
-	portal - Web Application UI with pages and components.